OFDD offers workshops throughout the year designed to teach the skills needed to develop faculty careers.

 The National Research Mentoring Network (NRMN), funded by the National Institutes of Health, is a nationwide consortium of science professionals and institutions collaborating to provide students and scientists across all career stages of research in the biomedical, behavioral, clinical, and social sciences with enhanced networking, professional development, research resources and mentorship experiences.
 Participate as a mentor or mentee.
 Click Here to create your profile on the NRMN website today!

-Women Faculty Networking Luncheon: Mary Leonard, MD, MSCE
+Women Faculty Networking Luncheon: Abraham Verghese, MD, MACP

 Bing Dining Room, Stanford Hospital